-The goal of Centenary University is to have all of its students demonstrated progress toward their chosen degree.
-It is strongly recommended that full-time degree seeking students earn a minimum of 32 credit hours in an academic year.
+The goal of Centenary University is to have all of its students demonstrate progress toward their chosen degree.
+It is strongly recommended that full-time degree seeking students earn a minimum of 30 credits in an academic year.
 The University may advise a student to attend summer sessions at either Centenary or another accredited institution (with permission) in order to maintain appropriate progress toward their projected date of graduation.